Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Perfect's Theorem and its Generalizations

 \begin{thm} [Perfect's Theorem \cite{P}] Let $G$ be a graph, and let $x\in V(G)$ and $S\subseteq V(G)\backslash \{x\}$ such that $x$ and $S$ are $k$-linked in $G$.
 If $S$ has a subset $T$ of size $k-1$ such that $x$ and $T$ are $(k-1)$-linked, then there exists a vertex $s\in S-T$ such that $x$ and $T\cup\{s\}$ are $k$-linked. \end{thm}

-The following is a result which strengthens Perfect's Theorem, and will be particularly useful in our work to follow.
-Two disjoint subsets $S_1$ and $S_2$ are {\it $k$-linked} if there exist $k$ disjoint paths joining $k$ distinct vertices of $S_1$ and $k$ distinct vertices of $S_2$ such that each of the $k$ paths meets $S_i$ exactly one vertex for $i\in \{1,2\}$.
+The following result strengthens Perfect's Theorem, and will be particularly useful in our work in this paper.
+Two disjoint subsets $S_1$ and $S_2$ are {\it $k$-linked} if there exist $k$ disjoint paths joining $k$ distinct vertices of $S_1$ to $k$ distinct vertices of $S_2$ such that each of the $k$ paths meets $S_i$ in exactly one vertex for $i\in \{1,2\}$.